Sky360-Repository/simpletracker-ros2-ws/README.md

 Run the launch script to launch the project.
 This will source the setup.bash file and launch the application `./launch.sh`

+Run the simulation launch script to launch the project in simulation mode.
+This will source the setup.bash file and launch the application
+`./launch_simulation.sh`

 ### Updating configuration from the Visualiser window

 * When the visualiser is up and running, a number of key presses are currently handled as to allow you to change the configuration dynamically: